MadFlyFish/XSM-Csharp/README.md

 # XSM-Csharp
-A ure Csharp Porting of XSM Extended State Machine for Godot.
+A pure Csharp Porting of XSM Extended State Machine for Godot.
 It still needs to be polished but it works now.
 I will keep up maintaining.

 Thanks to the useful work done by Etienne Blanc. https://gitlab.com/atnb/xsm

 Here's the original guide.
 It may help you To start use it.

+There's slight difference compared to the origin GDS version
+* PascalCase is used instead of the snake_case used in GDScript.

 XSM Extended State Machine